rskwan/esea_scraper_tf2/README.md

 ESEA Scraper (TF2)
 ==================

-Scrapes data from the ESEA website for all Team Fortress 2 matches in Seasons 9-14, from June 26, 2011 to September 6, 2011.
+Scrapes data from the [ESEA website](http://play.esea.net/) for all Team Fortress 2 matches in Seasons 9-14, from June 26, 2011 to September 6, 2013.
 This project uses Python and the web crawling/scraping framework Scrapy.

 Instructions
 ------------